-This is the web’s biggest and best guide to DJ controllers.
+This is the web’s biggest and best guide to DJ controllers, brough to you in association with UDG Gear.
 Whether you’re looking for your first DJ controller, an upgrade, modular DJ gear, club equipment that can work with your laptop and DJ software, or even to built a mini set-up around your iPad or iPhone – if it’s out there and in reasonable supply, it’s here.
 This guide is more than twice the size of our 2012 guide.

 About this DJ controller guide

 We’ve rounded up every major DJ controller currently on the market (or announced and imminent as of December 2012).
 That means all in one controllers, plus modular controllers including Midi-enabled mixers, and deck / pad controllers.
 Basically, if it can control some aspect of your software, we’ve included it.
 We’ve also listed several (but not all) discontinued models that are still available / reasonably popular.

 All of the controllers are in alphabetical order, by manufacturer and then model, and they range in price from pocket money to thousands.
 Here’s what you need to know about the guide:

 - We’ve focused on DJ controllers for “mainstream” DJ software.
 If you want to use production software for DJing, this guide doesn’t cover such controllers, and it doesn’t cover producer-focused “general” Midi controllers either (or it’d be three times the size!)

 - Our ratings are reached after careful consideration, but are only a guide.
 We know all of this gear well, and we assess it from the point of view of the beginner to semi-pro digital DJ.
 Be aware that ratings in our individual reviews may differ from those here, especially for older controllers, as we constantly reassess as the market changes.